-Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works Individual Traffic Control Plans (TCPs) will be prepared for specific areas of work or activities on Coreen Avenue.
-N/ In preparing each TCP, the Main Works Contractor will liaise with the appropriate Roads and Traffic Authority. x x (Future Stages: Lemongrove Road, The Crescent and again at Castlereagh Road at end of access road to Commuter Car Park).
-Plan and implement traffic control measures (temporary signage, traffic barriers, traffic control crew, delineation devices, ROL applications, temporary speed zones). x x Movement of large construction vehicles will be timed so as not to interfere with the tidal movements of commuters (in early morning, and out early evening). x x Construction vehicles entering and exiting the Site will be controlled by security access at the entrance gates.
-These gates will be set back into the Site to enable arriving vehicles to be off the access road whilst undertaking entry formalities. x x
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Individual Traffic Control Plans (TCPs) will be prepared for specific areas of work or activities on Coreen Avenue.
+In preparing each TCP, the Main Works Contractor will liaise with the appropriate Roads and Traffic Authority.
+(Future Stages: Lemongrove Road, The Crescent and again at Castlereagh Road at end of access road to Commuter Car Park). x x Plan and implement traffic control measures (temporary signage, traffic barriers, traffic control crew, delineation devices, ROL applications, temporary speed zones). x x Movement of large construction vehicles will be timed so as not to interfere with the tidal movements of commuters (in early morning, and out early evening). х x Construction vehicles entering and exiting the Site will be controlled by security access at the entrance gates.
+These gates will be set back into x x the Site to enable arriving vehicles to be off the access road whilst undertaking entry formalities.